zhangyulin-space/zhangyulin-space.github.io/_posts/2024-07-24-language-and-the-brain.md

 ## ðŸŒ 4.
 Language as an Embodied Function?

-Traditional views treat language as a **symbolic and abstract** system â€?stored and manipulated in dedicated "language areas."
+Traditional views treat language as a **symbolic and abstract** system ï¿½?stored and manipulated in dedicated "language areas."

 However, **embodied cognition** suggests: